 I started with a basic banana bread recipe from Betty Crocker Cookbook 1984 Edition and then got a little crazy.
-The ensuing recipe doesn’t resemble the original in the slightest, but these Double Chocolate Banana Muffins are so moist and intensely chocolaty that I think Betty Crocker would approve.
+The ensuing recipe doesn’t resemble the original in the slightest.
+But, these Double Chocolate Banana Muffins are so moist and intensely chocolaty that I think Betty Crocker would approve.
 The chocolate and banana are in perfect proportion, so both flavors shine.
 It’s magical.
 Really.

 If I am honest with myself (and my Wedding Fairy), then I should acknowledge that the finished product is really more a cupcake than a muffin.
-I took to Google with my highly scientific question and decided that Stefani from The Cupcake Project had the best answers.
+I took to Google with my highly scientific question.
+Stefani from The Cupcake Project had the best answers.
 Despite evidence to the contrary, I maintain that the difference between muffins and cupcakes is that muffins have no frosting and can be shamelessly eaten for breakfast!
 These Double Chocolate Banana Muffins are worth getting out of bed for!

 These Double Chocolate Banana Muffins are incredibly moist!
 The banana and chocolate flavors are in perfect balance.
 These are not to be missed!

 ½ cup Dutch-processed cocoa powder (I use Droste – It’s divine.)

 1 teaspoon baking powder